Southport: Governance

 In 2024 Southport elected its first ever Labour MP since the creation of the constituency in the 1880s, with Labour politician Patrick Hurley succeeding Conservative incumbent Damien Moore.
-Prior to that, Liberal Democrat John Pugh was the MP for Southport, holding the seat for 16 years until his retirement in the 2017 General election.
+Prior to that, Liberal Democrat John Pugh was the MP for Southport, holding the seat for 16 years until his retirement in the 2017 general election.

-Southport, as part of the Metropolitan Borough of Sefton, one of the six boroughs of the Liverpool City Region.
+Southport is part of the Metropolitan Borough of Sefton, one of the six boroughs of the Liverpool City Region.
 It is governed by the Mayor of the Liverpool City Region, and the combined authority, which is responsible for areas of transport, trade and strategic governance of devolved powers in the town and wider Sefton Borough.

-Lancashire (1866–1971)
+Lancashire (1866–1974)

 Southport is located within the historic county of Lancashire, and was incorporated as a municipal borough in 1866.
 It became a county borough independent of the administrative county of Lancashire in 1905, having reached the minimum 50,000 population (the 1911 census gave a figure of 51,643).
 The Birkdale Urban District, including the parishes of Birkdale and Ainsdale was added to Southport in 1912.
 The county borough had its headquarters at Southport Town Hall.